cogolabs/go-boilerplate/README.md

 # travis
 The first thing you're going to want to integrate into your go project is Travis.
-Travis will build and test your code in a stable environment every time you push a commit to github, which is awesome.
+Travis will build and test your code in a stable environment every time you push a commit to github, ensuring your changes will work beyond your local configuration.

 To set up Travis you're first going to need a `.travis.yml` file, which you can find on the top level of this directory.
 Copy what you see there to get the deployment up and running.

 # cmd
 The `cmd` directory should hold entrypoints into your application.